 AT A GLANCE

-- The Lopes enter postseason play for the first time as a member of the Mountain West conference, finishing with an 11-9 record in league play.Â
+- The Lopes enter postseason play for the first time as a member of the Mountain West, finishing with an 11-9 record in conference play.Â

-- GCU has won three of its last four entering Las Vegas.
-Four of its losses in MW play this season have come by two points or less, with the Lopes the only team in the conference to defeat No. 1 seed San Diego State.Â
+- GCU has won three of its last four games entering Las Vegas.
+Four of its losses in MW play this season have come by two points or fewer, and the Lopes are the only MW team to defeat No. 1 seed San Diego State.Â

-- In MW play, GCU has held opponents to 62.8 points per game, but over its last four games, that number has lowered to 49 oppg, as GCU has held its last four opponents to 60 points or less, including 52 points or less three times.Â
+- In MW play, GCU has held opponents to 62.8 points per game.
+Over its last four games, that number has lowered to 49.0, as GCU has held its last four opponents to 60 points or fewer, including 52 points or fewer three times.Â

-- Junior guard Julianna LaMendola is averaging 12.8 points and 6.5 rebounds per game in Mountain West play, both top 15 among MW players.
-LaMendola has scored in double figures 13 times with nine games with at least seven rebounds in conference action.Â
+- Junior forward Julianna LaMendola is averaging 12.8 points and 6.5 rebounds per game in Mountain West play, both ranking in the top 15.
+LaMendola has scored in double figures 13 times with nine games of at least seven rebounds in conference action.Â

-- Sophomore guard Chloe Mann is second in the Mountain West in free throw percentage, averaging 83.7% for the season and 81% in league play.
-Mann is the team's leading scorer with 391 points for the season, dishing out 92 assists and notching 32 steals.Â
+- Sophomore guard Chloe Mann is second in the Mountain West in free throw percentage, shooting 83.7% overall and 81% in conference play.
+Mann is the team's leading scorer with 391 points, while also dishing out 92 assists and notching 32 steals.Â

-- The Lopes have pulled down 36 or more rebounds in each of its last four games, totaling double figure offensive boards in three of those games.
-In games GCU has grabbed 41 total rebounds, it is 7-1, while it is 4-1 in games it has 15 more offensive boards.Â
+- The Lopes have pulled down 36 or more rebounds in each of their last four games, totaling double-figure offensive boards in three of those games.
+When grabbing 41 or more rebounds, GCU is 7-1 this season while it is 4-1 in games it has 15 or more offensive boards.Â

-- The Lopes' defense has been lock down over its past four games, totaling 31 steals in that span while holding opponents to 31% from the field.
+- The Lopes' defense has been lockdown over its past four games, totaling 31 steals in that span while holding opponents to 31% shooting from the field.

-- GCU's scoring comes from all over, averaging 22.4 bench points per game, 63rd in the country and second in the MW.Â
+- GCU's scoring comes from all over, averaging 22.4 bench points per game to rank 63rd in the country and second in the MW.Â

 THIS GAME

-- Entering its first Mountain West Championship in program history, GCU holds the No. 6 seed and faces No. 11 Utah State Saturday evening at Thomas and Mack Center.Â
+- Entering its first Mountain West Championship in program history, GCU holds the No. 6 seed and faces No. 11 Utah State on Saturday evening at Thomas & Mack Center.Â

 SCOUTING UTAH STATE

-- Utah State enters the Mountain West Tournament 6-23 overall and 2-18 in conference play.
-It enters Las Vegas as the 11 seed.Â
+- Utah State enters the Mountain West Championship at 6-23 overall and 2-18 in conference play.
+It enters Las Vegas as the No. 11 seed.Â

-- Two of the top four free throw shooting teams will square off in round one, with the Aggies owning a 74.1% clip from the line.
+- Two of the top four free throw shooting teams will square off in Round 1, with the Aggies owning a 74.1% clip from the line.

-- Utah State ranks fourth in three pointers attempted per game (21.9) while also ranking fifth in steals per contest (7.2).
+- Utah State ranks fourth in 3-pointers attempted per game (21.9) while also ranking fifth in steals per contest (7.2).

 - It ranks 69th in the nation and sixth in the league in fouls per game, averaging 15 per outing.Â

-- Aaliyah Gayles leads the offense with 259 points scored this season at a 12.3 clip per game.
+- Aaliyah Gayles leads the offense with 12.3 clip per game.
 She also has 90 boards and 33 steals.

-- GCU defeated the Aggies by 20 points in each outing this season, most recently a 63-43 victory Feb.
+- GCU defeated Utah State by 20 points in each outing this season, most recently a 63-43 victory on Feb.
 21.

 WHAT'S NEXT?Â

-- A victory would see GCU face No. 3 seed Colorado State Sunday, March 8 at 7:30 p.m.
-MST
+- A victory would sebd GCU to a quarterfinal against No. 3 seed Colorado State on Sunday at 7:30 p.m.
+Phoenix time.

 - Live coverage is on MW Network.Â